GideonKruseman/CGIAR_BigData_metadata_schema/README.md

 We want to Launch the metadata schema as soon as possible so we are moving forward with the OIMS metadata schema development

 StructureOIMSversionBeta1_1_0.json is the version of late April 2019 but is not generic enough and is missing out some crucial details.
 StructureOIMSversionBeta1_1_1.json is the version of early May 2019 and we intend to use this as the test case.
-This describes the metadata schema
+This describes the metadata schema.

 MetaData_StructureOIMS_version_1_0.json describes StructureOIMSversionBeta1_1_1.json

-MetaData_MetaData_StructureOIMS_version_1_0.json  describes  MetaData_StructureOIMS_version_1_0.json and it describes itself
+MetaData_MetaData_StructureOIMS_version_1_1.json  describes  MetaData_StructureOIMS_version_1_0.json and it describes itself

 This means we can describe any JSON format metadata schema using MetaData_StructureOIMS_version_1_0.json

 we have a linkage file [versionlinks.json] that allows us know how these structure files are linked.
 We need this because it could well be that a new version of the structure files is developed and we need to know how they are linked.

+Full documentation is under development and can be found here: https://docs.google.com/document/d/1lxkRvV0MJAYLms9ojLa7uLwSIkdDb-O0WNtD3RkQeYs/edit?usp=sharing
 # Examples
 https://github.com/GideonKruseman/OIMS_examples